honwei189/flayer/README.md

 # flayer
-Layer library for PHP (not suitable for Laravel).
+Layer & utilities library for PHP (not suitable for Laravel).
 This is to implement deeper services like container and injection, class services and also provides some utility functions

+All [`honwei189/fdo`](https://github.com/honwei189/fdo.git), [`honwei189/fq`](https://github.com/honwei189/fq.git), [`honwei189/html`](https://github.com/honwei189/html.git) requires to use this library